Best Soil Mix For Your Palm Trees – Indoor and Outdoor

 Soil mix.
 Photo by Flickr.

-Best Soil for Outdoor Palm Trees
+Best Soil For Outdoor Palm Trees

-When transplanting a palm from a container into the ground, it’s advisable to retain as much of the soil on the root ball as possible.
-This practice reduces transplant shock and accelerates the recovery time after planting.
+When planting a palm from the container into the ground, leave as much of its soil on the root ball as possible.
+That will decrease the transplant shock and recovery time after planting.
+BTW, I have a whole post about minimizing transplant shock in palm trees.

-Amend only the soil you are using for the backfill.
+Amend only the the soil you are using for the backfill.
 Depending on the soil type in your garden, you should add different components:

-What Is the Right Soil Acidity for Palms?
+What Is The Right Soil Acidity For Palms

 Palms For Acidic SoilPalms For Alkaline Soil